codedbyblessing/Rise-of-the-AI/README.md

 Code compiles, having trouble viewing my image sprite dude and wanderer zombie, it worked then I accidentally broke it.
 Will resubmit late.
+Project is in main.cpp file